 Rochwerg B, Einav S, Chaudhuri D, et al. The role for high flow nasal cannula as a respiratory support strategy in adults: a clinical practice guideline.
 Intensive Care Med.
 2020 Dec;46(12):2226-2237. doi: 10.1007/s00134-020-06312-y.
 Epub 2020 Nov 17.
 PMID: 33201321; PMCID: PMC7670292.

-In addition, many patients find NHFT to be more comfortable; NHF therapy also allows for better communication, oral care, and enteral nutrition.
+In addition, many patients find NHFT to be more comfortable.
+NHFT also allows for better communication, oral care, and enteral nutrition.
 It is suggested for use in acute hypoxemic respiratory failure, as it may reduce the risk of intubation, and is routinely used in patients with coronavirus disease 2019 (COVID-19)–related hypoxemic respiratory failure in order to avoid intubation, which is a benefit that may be further improved with the use of awake prone positioning.

 While NHFT may eventually play a role in hypercapnic respiratory failure, there is currently growing but still insufficient evidence for this, especially compared with the robust body of evidence supporting the use of NIV in hypercapnia.
 NHFT can also be used for preoxygenation during endotracheal intubation; however, when used in the peri-intubation period, it may have no effect on peri-intubation hypoxemia compared with conventional oxygen delivery systems.

-Lastly, NHFT may be a potential alternative in patients not tolerating noninvasive ventilation (NIV) (for example, secretions) and in such patients not requiring immediate intubation, NHFT may be tried to control dyspnea, excessive work of breathing, or hypoxia.
+NHFT may be a potential alternative in patients who do not tolerate noninvasive ventilation (NIV) (eg, secretions); in such patients not requiring immediate intubation, NHFT may be tried to control dyspnea, excessive work of breathing, or hypoxia.